The Shopping Center Must-Have

 The Evolution of Shopping Centers

-Although online shopping bolstered in 2020, it still hasn’t completely replaced brick-and-mortar retail.
-Once consumers feel safe to resume their everyday routines, in-store shopping is predicted to normalize to pre-pandemic levels.
+Although online shopping bolstered in 2020 and 2021, it still hasn’t completely replaced brick-and-mortar retail.
+Now that consumers feel safe to resume their everyday routines, in-store shopping has normalized to pre-pandemic levels.
 The shopping center real estate environment is currently undergoing a critical transformation.
 Outparcels will likely become more common in multi-tenant real estate as they further enhance the open-air shopping format, optimize store visibility, and lure in shoppers.

 The Coveted Drive-Thru